phuongthao0515/Magma/server/README.md

 This server leverages the main Magma package and installs server-specific dependencies through the optional `[server]` dependencies in pyproject.toml.
 All server-specific dependencies are defined in one place, avoiding duplicate requirements files.

+> **Note on Dependency Installation**: Some dependencies like `flash-attn` have complex build requirements.
+We've moved `flash-attn` to an optional `[advanced]` dependency section in pyproject.toml.
+The installation scripts now use a cleaner approach: first install core dependencies, then server-specific dependencies, and finally attempt to install advanced features like `flash-attn`.
+This ensures the server can run with minimal functionality even if some advanced dependencies can't be built in your environment.

 ### Prerequisites

 - NVIDIA GPU with CUDA support
 - Python 3.10+
+- Conda (Miniconda or Anaconda) for environment management

 ### Using the Unified Management Script